 #2 Find some study music

-No matter what you need to focus on, if it’s your work, studies or those tax returns, it will help a lot when you have some calm music in the background.
+No matter what you need to focus on, whether it’s your work, studies or tax returns, it will help immensely when you have some calm music in the background.

 It kind of blocks out all of that other background noise that’s going on in your head and makes it easier for you to focus on what’s right in front of you.

-Some music is better to listen to than others, though, so have a look at musthaveclassicalmusic.com for some great alternatives.
+Some music is better to listen to than others, so look at musthaveclassicalmusic.com for some great alternatives.

 #3 Take care of everything else

-While some are able to work in messy surroundings, others are not and if you’re one of them, it’s best to tidy up your place before you get to work.
+While some can work in messy surroundings, others are not, and if you’re one of them, it’s best to tidy up your place before you get to work.

 The same goes for your emotions, by the way, and it’s going to be hard to focus on the dry stuff if you have a lot on your mind.

-Try to fix whatever you need to fix as soon as possible so that it doesn’t drag out; it’s just going to get worse, and you’ll be even more upset as you’re unable to get any work done because of it.
-What are you bad habits you are trying to break and work around?
+Try to fix whatever you need as soon as possible so that it doesn’t drag out; it’s just going to get worse, and you’ll be even more upset as you are unable get any work done because of it.
+What are the bad habits you are trying to break and work around?